- Search The Registry

 *On this date in 1948, the Windrush Generation began.
 These were Blacks from British colonies who journeyed a generation to Europe in the 20th century.

-After World War II, many African Caribbean people migrated to North America and Europe, especially to the United States, Canada, the United Kingdom, France, and the Netherlands.
+After World War II, many Afro Caribbean people migrated to North America and Europe, especially the United States, Canada, the United Kingdom, France, and the Netherlands.
 As a result of the losses during the war, the British government began to encourage mass immigration from the former countries of the British Empire and Commonwealth to fill shortages in the labor market.

 The British ship HMT Empire Windrush brought a group of 802 migrants to the port of Tilbury, near London, on June 22, 1948.
 The arrival of the passengers has become an important landmark in the history of modern Britain, and the image of West Indians filing off the ship's gangplank has come to symbolize the beginning of modern British multicultural society.
 The arrival of West Indian immigrants was not expected by the British government and was not welcome.
-In the same month, Arthur Creech Jones, the Secretary of State for the Colonies noted in a Cabinet memorandum that the Jamaican Government could not legally prevent people from departing, and the British government could not legally prevent them from landing.
+In the same month, Arthur Creech Jones, the Secretary of State for the Colonies, noted in a Cabinet memorandum that the Jamaican Government could not legally prevent people from departing, and the British government could not legally prevent them from landing.

-However, he stated the government was opposed to this immigration and all possible steps would be taken by the Colonial Office and the Jamaican Government to discourage it.
+However, he stated the government opposed this immigration, and all possible steps would be taken by the Colonial Office and the Jamaican Government to discourage it.
 In June 1950, a Cabinet committee was established with the terms of reference of finding "ways which might be adopted to check the immigration into this country of colored people from British colonial territories."
 In February 1951, that committee reported that no restrictions were required.
 There was plenty of work in post-war Britain, and public transport was recruited almost exclusively from Jamaica and Barbados.
 Though Afro Caribbean people were encouraged to journey to Britain through immigration campaigns created by successive British governments, many new arrivals endured prejudice, intolerance, and racism from white society.

-In 1998, an area of public open space in Brixton was renamed Windrush Square to commemorate the 50th anniversary of the arrival of the ship bringing the first large group of West Indian migrants to the United Kingdom.
+In 1998, an area of public open space in Brixton was renamed Windrush Square to commemorate the 50th anniversary of the ship's arrival bringing the first large group of West Indian migrants to the United Kingdom.
 In 2018, at the height of the Windrush scandal, it was announced by the British government that on June 22, an annual Windrush Day would be held, supported by a grant of up to £500,000, to recognize and honor the contribution of those who arrived between 1948 and 1971 and to "keep their legacy alive for future generations, ensuring that we all celebrate the diversity of Britain’s history."